Greek Socialist Party

-Among his members were the unionists Christos Kokkinovasilis and Dimitris Pipergias, Rovertos Spyropoulos and Nora Katseli.
-The party expressed those who were dissatisfied with the stabilization program of 1985-1987 of Costas Simitis.
+Among his members were the unionists Christos Kokkinovasilis and Dimitris Pipergias(passed away 9 July 2025 aged 74), Rovertos Spyropoulos and actress Nora Katseli.
+The party expressed those who were dissatisfied with the Economic stabilization program of 1985-1987 of Costas Simitis, Minister of National Economy.

 He took part in the election of June, 1989 and gained 0.21%.
 In the European election of 1989 the party received 43,654 votes and gained 0.66%.
 A few months later, Gerasimos Arsenis returned to Panhellenic Socialist Movement and the party dissolved.